 - Hepatitis B and C

 Therefore, we request you to not share your finger stick equipment or needles no matter what the reason is.

-Like we mentioned earlier testing sugar at home isn’t complicated but glucometer plays a major role and is a bit challenging.
-Here we’ll be discussing the most usual issues one faces or are with a glucometer.
+Like we mentioned earlier, testing sugar at home is not complicated.
+A glucometer plays a major role and can be a bit challenging too.
+Here, we will be discussing the most usual issues one faces with a glucometer.

 Please ensure to clean and dry the part where the sample is to be taken from before sampling or lancing.

 Make sure to verify whether the test strip is completely inserted or not.

 While taking a test, ensure that you’ve taken an adequate amount of blood that is required for the test.
 So, follow the instructions given and repeat the test with a fresh test strip.

 7. The Temperature of the Test Strip or Solution Higher or Lower than it is Required: